 Is your public school on Facebook?
 Learn about the positives and disadvantages with getting your district on the most popular destination online.

-Social media, which has become an essential for kids and techno-savvy adults, is now entering the realm of public education as well.
+Social media, which has become essential for kids and techno-savvy adults, is now entering the realm of public education as well.
 Schools and districts across the country are leaping aboard the Facebook bandwagon, creating pages that allow students and staff to interact during and after school hours.
 This online tool provides a whole new dimension to the public school community, but not everyone is thrilled with the idea of posting school business and social interactions on the Internet for the world to see.
-We'll take a look at both the pros and cons of the use of Facebook in public schools, as well as some districts who have embraced FB already.
+We'll take a look at both the pros and cons of the use of Facebook in public schools, as well as some districts that have embraced FB already.

 Positive Ways Schools can Use Facebook

 , there are many potentially constructive ways public schools can use Facebook to engage their communities.
 The author of the article, JG Visual partner David Hartstein, says at the beginning of his report, "By setting up a Facebook page, schools can establish a controlled, professional presence that allows them to capitalize on this social space in many important ways, while still protecting their students."

 Hartstein suggests a number of ways to incorporate social media into the public school community, including:

 While many schools currently rely on their websites or the old-fashioned "paper home from school" methods of sharing news, Facebook presents a whole new realm of possibility in this area.
 Because Facebook is updated in real-time, schools can get information to students and parents quickly and effectively.
 This might include updated facts about upcoming events, current happenings around the school, or recent announcements.
 In addition to disbursing information, students and parents can comment on what's posted, providing schools with necessary feedback that helps them tweak programs and events as needed.